This post may contain affiliate links. Please read my disclosure.

 Now I ask, who loves mashed cauliflower?
 For those that have had it, you're probably nodding your head.
 For those that haven't, you're in a for a treat with this mashed cauliflower!

 Mashed cauliflower is a great side dish for the holidays but is also a perfect pairing for meat.
-I actually recently made it with my Italian braciole, which I shared last month.
-But it also works great with Guinness beef stew and short rib ragu.
+It works great with Italian braciole, Guinness beef stew or short rib ragu.

 Jump to:

-- Unsalted butter - adds some fat and flavor.
+- Unsalted butter - Adds richness and delicious buttery flavor.

 There are a few ways you can make mashed cauliflower.
 You can either steam or boil the cauliflower for about 15 minutes.
 Or you could roast at 450°F for 20-25 minutes.